solisgb/LinAlg/README.md

 # LinAlg
-Basic linear algebra exercises using Introduction to Linear Algebra by Strang and Octave
+Basic linear algebra exercises using Introduction to Linear Algebra by Gilbert Strang and GNU Octave